Assembly polls in Punjab now on Feb 20 in view of Guru Ravidas Jayanti | Politics

 - India

-The Election Commission on Monday decided to hold the single-phase assembly polls in Punjab on February 20 instead of February 14 in view of Guru Ravidas Jayanti.
+Accepting a demand by the state government and various political parties, the Election Commission decided on Monday to hold the single-phase assembly polls in Punjab on February 20 instead of February 14 in view of Guru Ravidas Jayanti.

-Several political parties had approached the EC to postpone the polls in the state in view of Ravidas Jayanti on February 16.

-Punjab Chief Minister Charanjit Singh Channi, BJP and its allies, and the BSP had urged the poll panel to postpone the date of voting as lakhs of followers of Guru Ravidas travel to Varanasi in Uttar Pradesh to celebrate the day.
+Punjab Chief Minister Charanjit Singh Channi, BJP and its allies, the BSP and other organisations had urged the poll panel to postpone the date of voting as lakhs of followers of Guru Ravidas travel to Varanasi in Uttar Pradesh to celebrate his birth anniversary on February 16.

 In a statement, the Commission said polls would now be held on February 20.
 It coincides with the third phase of polling in Uttar Pradesh.

-The parties had said that several followers of Guru Ravidas would not be able to exercise their franchise on February 14 as they would be travelling.
+The parties had said that several followers of Guru Ravidas would not be able to exercise their franchise on February 14 as they would be travelling for the festivities.

+Sources in the poll panel said there have been precedents when the EC had rescheduled assembly polls and bypolls after announcing the election schedule.

+In October 2013, the EC had tweaked certain dates for the assembly polls in Mizoram to be held in November 2013.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)